 The operational semantics of programs is standard.
-We only provide the operational semantics of the instructions aload and astore; these instructions may cause abrupt termination if array accesses are outof-bound.
-The rules are given in Figure 2.7, where we use the notation $[f | s \rightarrow r]$ to refer the function that is identical to f everywhere except in r that returns s, for any sets R and S and any function $f : R \rightarrow S$ .
+We only provide the operational semantics of the instructions aload and astore; these instructions may cause abrupt termination if array accesses are out-of-bound.
+The rules are given in Figure 2.7, where we use the notation $[f \mid s \to r]$ to refer the function that is identical to f everywhere except in r that returns s, for any sets R and S and any function $f: R \to S$.